GiovanniFerrara/my-cv/content/jobs/esb/index.md

 type: job
 ---

-- Working remotely with in a team, building the backend in web app that connects players of Battlefield V for online competitive live matches.
-Technologies used: Node.js, Express, MongoDB, Socket.io and more...
+- Working remotely building the backend in a web app that connects players of Battlefield V for competitive matches.
+Technologies: Node, Express, MongoDB.